Bjørn Grinde

-Bjørn Grinde (homepage grinde.one) is a Norwegian biologist working as a scientist in the fields of genetics and evolution, with particular interests in human evolution, happiness and consciousness.
+Bjørn Grinde is a Norwegian biologist and author working as a scientist in the fields of genetics and evolution, with particular interests in human evolution, behaviour, happiness and consciousness.

 Early life and education

 He was born and grew up in Oslo, Norway, but spent a year as a high-school exchange student at Michigan, USA, in 1969.

 He studied natural sciences as well as psychology, anthropology, and pedagogics at the University of Oslo, resulting in a Dr.scient (1981) and a Dr.philos (1984) in biology from the same university.

 Work roles

-Grinde has worked as a scientist and professor at leading universities in Norway, USA and Japan.

-As of 2021, he works as a senior scientist at the Division of Mental and Physical Health, Norwegian Institute of Public Health.
+Grinde has worked as a scientist and professor at leading universities in Norway, USA, and Japan.
+Before his retirement, he worked as a senior scientist at the Division of Mental and Physical Health, Norwegian Institute of Public Health.

 Areas of interest and research

 Molecular evolution

 Some of his earlier projects focused on molecular evolution, using viruses as a model system.